-Aloe plants are commonly found in houses, apartments, offices and other interior spaces.
-The Aloe family is large and comprises of plants from an inch tall up to 40 feet in height.
-While Aloes begin life as small rosettes, resembling flowers, these are actually made up of leaves.
-Does Aloe bloom?
+Aloe plants are commonly found in houses, apartments, offices, and other interior spaces.
+The aloe family is large and comprises of plants from an inch (2.5 cm.) tall up to 40 feet (12 m.) in height.
+While aloes begin life as small rosettes, resembling flowers, these are actually made up of leaves.
+Does aloe bloom?
 Aloe flowers are not often formed in interior situations, but you can give the plant some special care and exposure to encourage blooming on mature plants.
-Read on for some tips for flowering Aloe vera plants.
+Read on for some tips for flowering aloe vera plants.

 Does Aloe Vera Bloom?

 Aloe plant blooms rise from an inflorescence which soars above the attractive rosettes.
-Only mature plants of at least 4 years of age will bloom, so if you see no flowers on Aloe plants, it may simply be due to the plant’s age.
-It could also be due to cultural issues which are easily corrected and could result in your Aloe presenting you with its lovely flowers.
+Only mature plants of at least four years of age will bloom, so if you see no flowers on aloe plants, it may simply be due to the plant’s age.
+It could also be due to cultural issues which are easily corrected and could result in your aloe presenting you with its lovely flowers.

-As one of the most popular interior plants around, Aloe vera is a unique succulent with a rosette form.
+As one of the most popular interior plants around, aloe vera is a unique succulent with a rosette form.
 Over time, smaller rosettes of leaves will form which can be pared away from the parent plant and grown individually.
-This type of common Aloe flowers in March to May in United States Department of Agriculture zones 7 to 9.
+This type of common aloe flowers in March to May in USDA zones 7 to 9.
 In cooler climates, the plants exposure to heat and light may minimize its ability to produce flowers.

 Encouraging Flowers on Aloe Plants

 Aloe plants in full sun have the best chance of blooming, so you can move your plant outdoors once temperatures warm up in summer and no freezes are expected.
-The best temperatures for flowering are 70-85 degrees Fahrenheit (21-29 C.) during the day and no lower than 60 degrees Fahrenheit (15 C.) at night.
+The best temperatures for flowering are 70 to 85 degrees F. (21-29 C.) during the day and no lower than 60 degrees F. (15 C.) at night.
 In spring, this means you many need to move the plant indoors for the evening.

 Ensure the soil mixture drains freely and water once per week in summer and about half the amount in winter.